Twilio

 Start Simple: Begin with a straightforward bot configuration and test thoroughly before adding complexity.
 Send test messages to ensure responses are appropriate and helpful.

-Set Clear Expectations: In your bot's backstory or instructions, include guidelines for SMS conversations.
-Text messages are typically shorter and more informal than web chats, so adapt your bot's tone accordingly.
+Set Clear Expectations: In your bot's backstory or instructions, include guidelines for SMS and voice conversations.
+Text messages are typically shorter and more informal than web chats, while spoken replies should be concise and easy to understand.

 Monitor Costs: Both Twilio and ChatBotKit have usage-based pricing.
 Keep an eye on message volumes and conversation lengths to manage costs effectively.